LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Apple Business Chat Templates/Time_Picker_Template.md

 4. **Location** - Enables the brand to add a describer to the appointment location, allowing the consumer to immediately see the location once an appointment is saved in the calendar.

-By Using the using metadata fields, the brand can also define the received and reply bubble structures.
+By Using the using metadata properties, the brand can also define the received and reply bubble structures.

 Below is an example image of a Business Chat time picker: